jackliddicoat/Flip/README.md

 # Flip
 Code for reducing many matrices.
-Gives insights into what proportion of Flip game boards are solvable
+Gives insights into what proportion of Flip game boards are solvable.